 Dr. Mubuuke says one of the biggest reasons why manuscripts get rejected is wrong journal selection.
 He urged the attendees to always submit their manuscripts to relevant journals.

 Clarke International University appreciates the learning opportunity it was presented with by the team from Makerere University.
-Special thanks go to the facilitators of the workshop and Florence Nakaggwa, the organizer.
-The knowledge received form the workshop was transformative and motivational.
+Special thanks go to Florence Nakagwa of CIU, Makerere College of Health Sciences and the HEPI team for their support towards this event.
+The knowledge received from the workshop was transformative and motivational.